-- Molecular, cellular and organismal biology with emphasis on a holistic understanding of the mechanisms operating in livingsystems - Experienced Faculty Members with national and international recognitions - · Continuous review of its academic programs that allows inclusion of newer areas into research and teaching - Well-equipped M.Sc. practical laboratories and 'hands on' training in the subjects taught in theory classes - M.Sc. dissertation research carried out in SLS laboratories - Strong Mentoring programme and successful placements of students in India and abroad
+- Molecular, cellular, and organismal biology with emphasis on a holistic understanding of the mechanisms operating in living systems. - Experienced Faculty Members with national and international recognitions. - Continuous review of its academic programs that allows inclusion of newer areas into research and teaching. - Well-equipped M.Sc. practical laboratories and 'hands-on' training in the subjects taught in theory classes. - M.Sc. dissertation research carried out in SLS laboratories. - Strong mentoring programme and successful placements of Ph D students in India and abroad. - Strong Alumni Network for providing mentorship support to students. - Modest support for travel/registration for senior students to attend conference(s) and present their research covering various aspects of advanced research in life sciences

-Two programmes of Study-
+Programme of Study

-Ph.D.
-(Life Sciences)
+Ph.D.(Life Sciences)